-The first Scourge Invasion was introduced as a world event in Patch 1.11 which heralded the opening of Naxxramas, the citadel of Kel’Thuzad.
-Reintroduced into the game in preparation for the Wrath of the Lich King and tuned for the new level cap of 70, it’s the only World Event to have ever been repeated.
+The first Scourge Invasion appeared as a world event when players logged into Patch 1.11 during the opening of Naxxramas.
+Reintroduced in preparation for the Wrath of the Lich King and tuned for the new level cap of 70, it’s the only world event to ever be repeated.

 This is how Tanaris looks today – sun, sand and giant plants, among the other usual stuff.

-Back in 2008, during the the second Scourge Invasion, the rare spawns were level 71 and dropped the pants for the new Blessed Undead Slaying sets with 100% chance of drop.
-They could be easily taken down by a tank and DPS / healer if fought without any adds.
-Although you had to be fast to tag them since they didn’t spawn all that often, especially at high populated times.
+During the the second Scourge Invasion of 2008, rares dropped the pants for the Blessed Undead Slaying sets at 100% drop rate.
+They could be easily taken down by a tank and DPS / healer if fought without adds though you had to be fast to tag them since they didn’t spawn that often – especially at highly populated times.

 Assaulting the Necropolis

-The necropoli were accompanied by Necrotic Shards, which were visible on the ground near each of the flying citadels.
-These shards were always surrounded by a large number of undead who were non-elite, granting 5 Argent Dawn reputation until revered, unlike normal undead.
-They also yielded [Invader’s Scourgestones] if slain while having the [Argent Dawn Commission] equipped.
+The necropoli were accompanied by Necrotic Shards, which could only be found near each of the flying citadels.
+These shards were always surrounded by a large number of undead non-elites, granting 5 Argent Dawn rep (until revered).
+They were also a consistent source of Invader’s Scourgestones if slain while having the Argent Dawn Commission equipped.

-The Shards near the undead were weakened as the undead were killed.
+The shards near the undead weakened as each abomination was killed.
 When the strength of the shard reached zero, four Cultist Engineers would appear and begin to heal it.
-Each of these engineers could be “disrupted” through the use of eight Necrotic Runes.
-The Acolyte would then convert into a Shadow of Doom, which was a tough 70 elite mob.
-Defeating them would yield a [Corruptor’s Scourgestone], 50 reputation with the Argent Dawn, 30 Necrotic Runes with a chance to drop the chest piece of the Undead Slaying set.
+Each of these engineers could be “disrupted” through the use of eight Necrotic Runes causing the Acolyte to convert into a Shadow of Doom, a tough 70 elite mob.
+Defeating them would yield a Corruptor’s Scourgestone, 50 Argent Dawn rep, 30 Necrotic Runes and a chance to drop the chestpiece for the Undead Slaying set.

-Destroying all four Shadows of Doom would destroy the Necrotic Shard, healing nearby players for 10,000, granting them a powerful buff and stop new Scourge from spawning there for a short time.
+Destroying all four Shadows of Doom would destroy the Necrotic Shard, healing nearby players for 10,000, grant them a powerful buff and stop new Scourge from spawning for a short time at that location.

-Today I took the opportunity to go back to Tanaris in my Blessed Regalia of Undead Cleansing set and re-enact what it was like back then.
-I can’t remember what I had as a weapon so I substituted my Scythe and veil for the occasion.
-With the plant playing the role of the evil scourge.
+Today, I took the opportunity to go back to Tanaris in my Blessed Regalia of Undead Cleansing and ‘re-enact’ the event.
+I can’t remember what I had as a weapon so I used my Scythe and veil for the occasion.

-Aside from the necropolis events outdoors, Scourge mobs would occasionally appear in Stormwind and Undercity.
-Their spawns were seemingly random, causing city NPCs to yell for help.
-The most common were Flameshockers, level 63 mobs which didn’t hit very hard but had a lot of health.
-The city NPCs were capable of killing the Flameshockers on their own, but if a player or group chose to tag them, they would receive 5 Argent Dawn rep (at Honoured).
+Aside from the necropolis event, Scourge mobs would occasionally appear in Stormwind and Undercity.
+However, their spawns appeared to be random as the city NPCs would yell for help.
+Flameshockers were level 63 mobs which didn’t hit very hard but had a lot of health.
+The city NPCs were capable of killing them on their own, but if a player or group chose to tag them, they would receive 5 Argent Dawn rep (at Honoured).
 Flameshockers could also drop Necrotic Runes.

-All the mobs that spawned inside cities were yellow and did not attack players who hadn’t attacked them first.
-They also didn’t appear to attack vital NPCs such as bankers and vendors so players who weren’t interested in the city events could simply just ignore them and go about their business.
+The city mobs were neutral and wouldn’t attack a player who hadn’t attacked them first.
+Fortunately, they didn’t appear to attack vital NPCs such as bankers and vendors so players could simply ignore them and go about their business.

-You can read about our first encounter back in 2008 where his most popular drop was the Arcanite Ripper.
-We managed to do this boss twice for our axe wielding tanks back when 10P raids weren’t really common.
-However, I was happy to see that the Vampiric Batling was able to be looted by all.
+You can read about our first encounter back in 2008 where the Arcanite Ripper was a highly sought-after drop.
+We managed to do this boss twice for our axe wielding tanks, back when 10P raids weren’t all that common.
+I was just happy to see the Vampiric Batling could be looted by everyone.

-On November 10, 2008 the forces of the scourge attacked Stormwind Harbor and Orgrimmar’s Valley of Honor every thirty minutes with actively hostile 72 elite Frost Wyrm Raptors and 71 elite Towering Horror abominations.
+On November 10, 2008 scourge forces attacked Stormwind Harbor and Orgrimmar’s Valley of Honor every thirty minutes with level 72 elite Frost Wyrm Raptors and 71 elite Towering Horror abominations.

-The Haunted Memento could drop from any of the invading undead mobs during the Invasion.
-Having this item in your inventory would give you the Haunted buff, resulting in an untargetable and harmless Scourge Haunt to follow in your tracks.
-The effect lasts as long as you have the item in your possession.
-The item can be given/tossed to any friendly player by targeting the player and right clicking the item for its use, much like a Heavy Leather Ball or Happy Fun Rock.
-However, if they have no space in their bags, the item is destroyed with no confirmation.
-Sadly this happened to me :(
+The Haunted Memento could drop from any invading undead mob during the invasion.
+Just having the item in your inventory gave you the Haunted buff – an untargetable and harmless Scourge Haunt which could follow you anywhere.
+The effect could last as long as you had the item in your possession and could be given/tossed to any friendly player by targeting the player and right clicking the item – much like a Heavy Leather Ball or Happy Fun Rock.
+Catching the item triggered the /cower animation.
+However, the item was destroyed with no confirmation if the recipient had no bag space.
+Can you guess who this happened to?

-Do you have any memories of either Scourge event?
+Do you have memories from either Scourge event?